Saturday, May 12, 2012

 Move my right hand from the base of the seat belt and grab the steering wheel.

-Scan the are for the bad guys. focusing the light on the front lawn of the house.
+Scan the area for the bad guys.
+Focusing the light on the front lawn of the house.

 My eyes immediately trained on one suspect wearing all orange.
 The orange that foiled their plan.
-I begin to turn my car partially into my bosses driveway.
-The headlights adding more light to the already chaotic scene.
-The three suspects begin to scatter like cockroaches being startled by the kitchen light being turned on abruptly.
+I begin to turn my car partially into my boss's driveway.
+The headlights add more light to the already chaotic scene.
+The three suspects begin to scatter like cockroaches startled by the kitchen light being turned on abruptly.

-I place my car in park before it had a chance to stop by itself with the application of the brakes.
-The transmission grinds and the car lightly skids.
+I placed my car in the park before it could stop by itself with the brakes applied.
+The transmission grinds, and the vehicle lightly skids.
 The car slides.

-I take my left hand off the spot light handle and grab the car door handle.
-I push the door open with my left foot and use the cars momentum to jump out of the car.
-As my foot hit the concrete driveway the car comes to a complete stop.
-I pivot my foot and drag out my right foot and plant it solidly on the ground.
-I turn my body to the left and extract my entire 6 foot 2 inch frame out of the car.
-I take 2 to 3 steps forward my head and eyes stay turned towards the guy in orange.
+I take my left hand off the spotlight handle and grab the car door handle.
+I push the door open with my left foot and use the car's momentum to jump out of the vehicle.
+As my foot hit the concrete driveway, the car came to a complete stop.
+I pivot, drag out my right foot, and plant it solidly on the ground.
+I turn my body to the left and extract my 6-foot 2-inch frame from the car.
+I take 2 to 3 steps forward, my head and eyes stay turned toward the guy in orange.
 I do a semi-circle around my opened car door.
-At the same time I reach down with my left and un-holster my handgun.
+At the same time, I reach down with my left and un-holster my handgun.
 My body clears the door and the safety of my car.
-MY gun clears the holster flawlessly and I extend my gun forward at the bad guys.
+MY gun clears the holster flawlessly, and I extend my gun forward at the bad guys.

 "GET ON THE GROUND!"
 I shout with authority.